-Serves as principal contact with cooperating agencies in the identification, design, planning, and conduct of water-resources investigations.
-Conducts or participates in periodic meetings with cooperating officials to discuss program potential, development, progress, and technical accomplishments.
-This includes reconciling differences of opinion by persuasion or modification of project objectives, scope, approach, results, and conclusions of water-resource investigations or selected elements of such investigations.
+Serves as principal contact with cooperating agencies and/or stakeholders in the identification, design, planning, and conduct of water-resources investigations.
+Leads periodic meetings with cooperating officials to discuss program potential, development, progress, and technical accomplishments.
+This includes reconciling differences of opinion by persuasion or modification of project objectives, scope, approach, results, and conclusions of water-resource investigations.

-OTHER DUTIES (non-grade controlling, non-series controlling)
+OTHER DUTIES (Non-grade controlling, non-series controlling)

-Plans and performs a wide range of data collection assignments.
-Conduct of these investigations requires application of experienced professional judgment as well as advanced analytical methods.
-Results of such investigations serve as references for water managers and often are the basis for water-resources decisions having significant impact on life, property, regional economics, and the environment.
+Oversees, plans and performs a wide range of data collection assignments.
+Conducts investigations that require application of a high degree of experienced professional judgment as well as advanced analytical methods.
+Results of such investigations serve as authoritative references for water managers and often are the basis for water-resources decisions having significant impact on life, property, regional economics, and the environment.